-The burdens would not be based on a precise percentage of time.
+The burdens are not based on a precise percentage of time.
 Percentages could lead to bargaining over a specific percentage of parenting time, rather than focusing on what is in the best interests of the child when making parenting arrangements.

 g.
 Costs relating to exercise of parenting time

-Amendments would specify that a court, having found that a relocation may proceed, may determine if and how the costs associated with exercising parenting time would be shared between the parties.
+Amendments specify that a court, having found that a relocation may proceed, may determine if and how the costs associated with exercising parenting time will be shared between the parties.